 The truth is that any dog can be vicious if not raised properly.
 Rottweilers are large dogs with powerful jaws, giving them the physical potential to harm people or other dogs.
 This doesn’t mean that all of them will do so.
 Just because they can doesn’t mean it is their nature.
 Their nature is to be protective of their territory, and they do not welcome strangers until properly introduced.

 Rottweilers are known to love their people and have a clownish manner toward family and friends.
 Oftentimes they behave like little kids—and will do anything for love and affection.
 They are extremely smart and powerful, and they are happiest when given a job to perform.
-Classified as “working dogs” with the American Kennel Club, rotts’ intelligence, endurance, and willingness to work make them suitable as a police dog, herder, service dog, therapy dog, obedience competitor and always a devoted companion.
+Classified as “working dogs” by the American Kennel Club, rotts’ intelligence, endurance, and willingness to work make them suitable as police dogs, herders, service dogs, therapy dogs, obedience competitors, and always-devoted companions.

 “I just brought home my new Rottweiler puppy!
 What now?”

-Rottweiler puppies should receive proper obedience training, so they are a controllable, well-trained dog that listens and obeys.
+Rottweiler puppies should receive proper obedience training, so they grow into controllable, well-trained dogs that listen and obey.
 A large dog that won’t come can be frustrating for a pet owner, and can further discredit the breed in the eyes of neighbors and friends.
 You must train your dog to know he is not the leader of your household, and that YOU are in charge.

-They will catch on quick.
+They will catch on quickly.
 Remember that training any dog takes time, and remember to stay positive.
 Your rott is extremely in tune with your emotions and can sense frustration or anger, which may put a wrench in his training.
 Keeping a good attitude will just help your dog learn faster and help him to enjoy and respect it.
 Being too hard on your dog will only teach him to fear you and others, and can cause aggression.